vu-minh/myslides/prob_dr0.md

 How to present (many types of) user constraints under the probabilistic framework?

----

-# User knowledges

 + Prior knowledges:
-    * specifying conditional independencies among variables
+    * specifying conditional independences among variables
     * specifying Bayesian network structure
     * determining values of some params
     * defining the prior distribution over params.